uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 2. In this exercise we will use everything we have learned so far to plot a set of datapoints that we're going to fit next week.
-Use the sine and cosine function from the previous exercise for the left figure, and this data for the right figure:
+Use the sine and cosine function from the previous exercise for the top figure, and this data for the bottom figure:

 	![Dataset](dataset.png)